passsy/spot/README.md

 - ✅ Allow manually printing a screenshot at certain points
 - ✅ Negate child matchers
 - ✅ Simplify `WidgetSelector` API
+- ✅ Create screenshot when test fails
+- ✅️ Create interactive HTML page with all widgets and matchers when test fails
+- ✅ Automatically create report with screenshots of all user interactions
+- ✅ `loadAppFonts()`
+- ⬜️ More `act` features, feature parity with `WidgetTester`
+- ⬜️ Combine multiple WidgetSelectors with `and`
 - ⬜️ Become the de facto Widget selector API for [patrol](https://pub.dev/packages/patrol)
-- ⬜️ Combine multiple WidgetSelectors with `and`
-- ⬜️ More `act` features
+- ⬜️ Single pixel color testing
-- ⬜️ Print only widget tree of the parent scope when test fails
-- ⬜️ Create screenshot when test fails
+- ⬜️ `pumpSmart()`
-- ⬜️ Automatically create report with screenshots of all user interactions
-- ⬜️ Create interactive HTML page with all widgets and matchers when test fails

 ## Project state

-Spot is used in production by many apps already.
-The current plan is to merge spot somehow with [patrol](https://pub.dev/packages/patrol), the next big milestone.

-The public `spot<X>()` API just received a rework in `0.10.0` which cleans up and simplifies the API.
-(Awaiting feedback) The `act` API is still experimental and has known issues.
-(WIP)

-Even though things are still fluid, `spot` today already provides a lot of value over the traditional `finder` API.
+100% production ready.

+- The `WidgetSelector` API is stable
+- The existing `act` API is limited, but what exists is great.
+- The Timeline is in its early stages but will be improved over time.

 ## License